JustSift/ReSift/docs/introduction/tutorial-resift-rentals.md

 You'd import the ReSift functions you need in curly braces.
 For example, `import { createHttpProxy } from 'resift'` or `import { useFetch, useDispatch } from 'resift'`.

-That's all for set up, let's go make our first fetch!
+That's all for setup, let's go make our first fetch!

 ## Section 1: Making Your First Fetch – Fetch Genres and Display Loading Indicator